Erudika/paraio.org/src/monolite/partials/020-metrics-timers.md

 no metrics are saved to the log file.

 The other alternative for retrieving metrics is by configuring Para to push them to a metrics server like Graphite.
-This method is preferred over pulling metrics from the API, because in a distributed environment with multiple Para nodes, it becomes hard to aggregate the metrics from all nodes.
+This method is preferred over pulling metrics from the API, because in a distributed environment with multiple Para nodes and load balancers it becomes cumbersome to aggregate the metrics from all nodes.

 There are several config settings that control the behavior of metrics pushing:
 ```ini